 This action is directed to the public in general.
-This Notice may, however, be of particular interest to persons who conduct or assess human studies, especially studies on substances Start Printed Page 62438regulated by the EPA, or to persons who are, or may be required to conduct testing of chemical substances under the Federal Food, Drug, and Cosmetic Act or the Federal Insecticide, Fungicide, and Rodenticide Act.
+This Notice may, however, be of particular interest to persons who conduct or assess human studies, especially studies on substances regulated by the EPA, or to persons who are, or may be required to conduct testing of chemical substances under the Federal Food, Drug, and Cosmetic Act or the Federal Insecticide, Fungicide, and Rodenticide Act.
 This notice might also be of special interest to participants of studies involving human subjects, or representatives of study participants or experts on community engagement.
-The Agency has not attempted to describe all the specific entities that may have interest in human subjects research.
-If you have any questions regarding this notice, consult Jim Downing listed under FOR FURTHER INFORMATION CONTACT.
+Since many entities may also be interested, the Agency has not attempted to describe all the specific entities that may be affected by this action.
+If you have any questions regarding the applicability of this action to a particular entity, consult Jim Downing or Lu-Ann Kleibacker, listed under FOR FURTHER INFORMATION CONTACT.

 B. How can I access electronic copies of this document and other related information?

 Docket: All documents in the docket are listed in the http://www.regulations.gov index.
 Although listed in the index, some information is not publicly available, e.g., CBI or other information whose disclosure is restricted by statute.
 Certain other material, such as copyrighted material, will be publicly available only in hard copy.
-Publicly available docket materials are available either electronically in http://www.regulations.gov or in hard copy at the ORD Docket, EPA/DC, in the Public Reading Room.
-The EPA/DC Public Reading Room is located in the EPA Headquarters Library, Room Number 3334 in the EPA WJC West, at 1301 Constitution Avenue NW., Washington, DC 20460.
+Publicly available docket materials are available either electronically in http://www.regulations.gov or in hard copy at the ORD Docket, EPA/DC, Public Reading Room.
+The EPA/DC Public Reading Room is located in the EPA Headquarters Library, Room Number 3334 in the EPA West Building, at 1301 Constitution Avenue NW., Washington, DC 20460.
 The hours of operation are 8:30 a.m. to 4:30 p.m.
 Eastern Time, Monday through Friday, excluding federal holidays.
 Please call (202) 566-1744 or email the ORD Docket at email@example.com for instructions.
 Updates to Public Reading Room access are available on the Web site (http://www.epa.gov/epahome/dockets.htm).
-The Agency's position paper(s), charge/questions to the HSRB, and the meeting agenda will be available by the middle of October 2014.
+The Agency's position paper(s), charge/questions to the HSRB, and the meeting agenda will be available by the second week of October 2012.
 In addition, the Agency may provide additional background documents as the materials become available.
-You may obtain electronic copies of these documents, and other related documents that are available electronically, from the regulations.gov Web site and the EPA HSRB Web site at http://www.epa.gov/hsrb/.
-For questions on document availability, or if you do not have access to the Internet, consult Jim Downing listed under FOR FURTHER INFORMATION.
+You may obtain electronic copies of these documents, and certain other related documents that might be available electronically, from the regulations.gov Web site and the EPA HSRB Web site at http://www.epa.gov/osa/hsrb/.
+For questions on document availability, or if you do not have access to the Internet, consult either Jim Downing or Lu-Ann Kleibacker listed under FOR FURTHER INFORMATION CONTACT.

 C. What should I consider as I prepare my comments for the EPA?